senseearth/Stamford-Connecticut-3d-city/README.md

 # Stamford-Connecticut-3d-city
-Digital city models of Stamford, Connecticut, in Wavefront .obj format

-Split up by grids of sectors into .obj files easily imported into Unity3D, Unreal Engine, or other tools

-Download them all with the 'Download ZIP' button on the right
+Digital city models of Stamford, Connecticut, in Wavefront .obj format. plit up by grids of sectors.
+Can import into Unity3D, Unreal Engine, or other tools.
+Download all with the 'Download ZIP' button on the right

 Elm Court + Cherry St
 ![alt tag](https://github.com/senseearth/Stamford-Connecticut-3d-city/blob/master/screenshot1.PNG)